Whether you’re a Y Not first-timer or a hardened veteran, check out Festival Safe for some handy hints and tips to have the best weekend:

 We operate an extremely strict RU25 policy at all onsite festival bars, so please, please remember your ID if you are lucky enough to look under 25 and would like to receive an adult wristband in order to purchase alcohol at the festival.
 Please note, we reserve the right to deny access to anyone who cannot produce a valid form of ID.

 We operate a a Prevent, Pursue, Protect policy.
 This means, Prevent illegal drugs getting onto the site.
 Pursue anyone suspected of supplying illegal drugs, Protect the festival goers.

-We are increasing our security provision on the main gates and having more searches, we have also increased the amount of sniffer dogs on site by 300% and we are also employing outreach and security teams to spend more time in the campsites engaging with customers.
+We are increasing our security provision on the main gates and having more searches, we have also increased the amount of sniffer dogs on site and are also employing outreach and security teams to spend more time in the campsites engaging with customers.
 In the past we have found substances mixed with everything from rat poison to washing up powder, please do not take any risks.
 Do not bring any banned substances to the event and if you are offered any, refuse them.